ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 The **[RACDisposable][]** class is used for cancellation and resource cleanup.

-Disposables are most commonly used to [unsubscribe](#subscription) from a [signal](#signals).
-When a subscription is disposed, the corresponding subscriber will not receive _any_ further events from the signal.
-Additionally, any work associated with the subscription (background processing, a network request, etc.) will be cancelled, since its result is no longer needed.
+Disposables are most commonly used to unsubscribe from a [signal](#signals).
+When a [subscription](#subscription) is disposed, the corresponding subscriber will not receive _any_ further events from the signal.
+Additionally, any work associated with the subscription (background processing, network requests, etc.) will be cancelled, since the results are no longer needed.

 For more information about cancellation, see the RAC [Design Guidelines][].